I told you I would work my way around the world right?

 Today, we head for the best honeymoon offerings in South and Central America.
 These are still very traditional honeymoons, so expect beaches and cities!

 Technically, Mexico is part of North America, but it sat so nicely with the Central American destinations that I bent the rules a little.
 Probably the most famous tourist destination in Mexico, Cancun has it all.
 Beaches?
 Check.
 Year-round sunshine?
 Check.
 Shopping?
 Check.
 Relaxation?
 Check.
 Watersports?
 Check.
 Pyramids.
 Check – well, of the Mayan variety.
 Cancun is a tailor-made honeymoon without the tailor-made price.
 Head to Cancun for beautiful beaches, Mayan history and for a resort that knows exactly how to treat a couple on their honeymoon!

 Perhaps not a famous as the Caribbean, but offering the same quality of destination, Belize is a place to seriously consider.
-Offering both mainland and island stays, Belieze is probably most famous for the Great Blue Hole (pictured above).
+Offering both mainland and island stays, Belieze is probably most famous for the Great Blue Hole.
 Belize offers tremendous scuba diving experiences, azure blue oceans and sparkling white beaches alongside jungle adventures.
 Head to Belize for that Caribbean feel without the Caribbean price tag.